 Issue a firm load directive to curtail load, refer to POP 802 “Notification of Firm Load Alerts and Directives”.

-Notify the WSCC PNSC, BC Hydro and SaskPower that the AIES is declaring .
-Select the “Energy Emergency Alert 3” comment in the shift log and post it to the web.4.3 Returning to normal operation
+Request the PNSC to declare an Energy Emergency Alert 3 for the AIES.
+If the PNSC agrees to the request, then notify BC Hydro and SaskPower that an Energy Emergency Alert 3 has been declared for the AIES.
+Select the “Energy Emergency Alert 3” comment in the System Controller Shift Log and post it to the web.

+If 100 MW or more of firm load was curtailed then complete and submit a NERC Preliminary Disturbance Report within 24 hours (refer to Appendix 5F in the NERC Operating Manual).

+4.3 Returning to normal operation

 The System Controller will: